 No matter how you choose to invest, start by paying down your debt and building an emergency fund.
 Then consider putting as much as possible in tax-advantaged retirement accounts.
 Finally, make sure you consider your risk tolerance and create a strong financial plan before you start making investment decisions.

-- Getting help may be the single best choice you make when investing.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Getting help may be the single best choice you can make when investing.
+Luckily, finding a financial advisor doesn’t have to be hard.
+In fact, SmartAsset’s free tool you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Knowledge is half the battle.
 Make sure you know what taxes you may have to pay on your investments with SmartAsset’s free capital gains calculator.

 Photo credit: ©iStock/Tinpixels, ©iStock/PeopleImages, ©iStock/mapodile